 - 1. Presentation to staff of the findings of the Comprehensive Needs Assessment Study of Rehabilitation Needs. - 2.
 Send, by internal email, links to articles or information resources related to the rehabilitation field. - 3.
-Agreement with the Graduate School in Rehabilitation Counseling of UPR so that they share with the agency, findings of research studies related to the rehabilitation field. - 4.
-Permission for staff participation in continuing education courses, many of which contain information and strategies based on evidence. - (5) Personnel to Address Individual Communication Needs.
-Describe how the designated State unit has personnel or obtains the services of other individuals who are able to communicate in appropriate modes of communication with or in the native language of applicants or eligible individuals who have limited English speaking ability.
+Collaboration with the Graduate School in Rehabilitation Counseling of UPR so that they share with the agency, findings of research studies related to the rehabilitation field. - 4.
+Permission for staff participation in continuing education courses, many of which contain information about research and evidence based practices and strategies